Buying EV Chargers From Bunnings: A Good Idea?

 We usually recommend buying your EV chargers from the installer so that they are responsible for the hardware and installation warranty.
 How would this work out if you buy your own charger from Bunnings?
 Let’s break it down.

 Bunnings offers an EV charger installation service for wall chargers purchased through their stores, starting at $699.
-In-store, we were told they subcontract their installers on hipages.
+In-store, we were told by a member of staff they find their installers on hipages.
+Bunnings HQ say this is incorrect.

 Bunnings EV charger inclusions: